mannamraju/AI_Travel_Planner/PROJECT_GUIDE.md

-# Yellowstone Trip Planner - Project Guide
+# AI-Powered Trip Planner - Project Guide

 ## Project Overview

-The Yellowstone Trip Planner is an intelligent application that helps users plan comprehensive trips to Yellowstone National Park.
+The AI-Powered Trip Planner is an intelligent application that helps users plan comprehensive trips to their desired destinations.
 It leverages AI agents, modern web technologies, and external APIs to create personalized trip plans with optimal dates, routes, weather forecasts, and dining recommendations.

 ## Architecture